 - Chills, with or without fevers

-Most people can successfully treat their symptoms at home.
-During the first 24 to 36 hours, the best treatment is a diet of clear liquids only.
-Frequent, small amounts of fluids are tolerated best.
-A good goal is to drink enough fluids to keep your urine a pale yellow or clear color.
-If vomiting occurs, wait up to two hours before trying to drink again, and start with sips of water or sucking on ice chips.
+Most stomach aches can be treated at home.
+During the first 24 to 36 hours, the best treatment is a diet of clear liquids in frequent, small amounts.
+Drink enough fluids to keep your urine a pale yellow or clear color.
+If you vomit, start with sips of water or sucking on ice chips.
 If these are well tolerated, try other fluids:

 - Sports drinks

 - Clear, non-caffeinated sodas such as 7-Up, Sprite or ginger ale